learn-co-curriculum/phase-0-git-pushing-code/README.md

 ## Connect a Local Repository to a Remote Repository

 After you've created your _remote_ GitHub repository, you'll want to get your local repository uploaded to GitHub.
-Follow the appropriate steps below:
+Follow the steps below:

-### For the In-Browser Learn IDE

-1. On this Learn.co lesson page, click the 'Sandbox' button to open up a blank IDE.

-2. First, we want to create a folder for our repository, which we'll call `my_new_directory`.
+1. First, we want to create a folder for our repository, which we'll call `my_new_directory`.
 In the terminal, type `mkdir my_new_directory`.
 The folder will appear in the tree on the left of the IDE.
 Alternatively, you can use the 'Create New' button at the bottom of the IDE.

-3. To navigate into this new folder, type `cd my_new_directory`.
+2. To navigate into this new folder, type `cd my_new_directory`.
 Your terminal should display `my_new_directory`, indicating that you are now inside of the new folder.

-4. Next, we need to create a new file named `README.md`.
+3. Next, we need to create a new file named `README.md`.
 In the terminal, type `touch README.md`.
 In the file tree, if you expand the folder `my_new_directory`, you should now see your `README.md` file.
 Click on it to open it in the text editor.

-5. We can directly type in content here, but we can also use our terminal skills to add content.
+4. We can directly type in content here, but we can also use our terminal skills to add content.
 So, in the terminal, type `echo "This is my readme file" > README.md`.
 If you've got the README file open, the new text will appear!

-6. Now that we've got some basic content, we can initialize our local repository.
+5. Now that we've got some basic content, we can initialize our local repository.
 In your terminal, type `git init`.
 Your terminal should show that an 'empty Git repository' has been initialized.

-7. Type `git add README.md` to stage the new `README.md` file so it will be tracked by `git`.
+6. Type `git add README.md` to stage the new `README.md` file so it will be tracked by `git`.

-8. Now, type `git commit -m "Initialize git"`.
+7. Now, type `git commit -m "Initialize git"`.
 This will create the first commit for this local repository, which will allow us to push our work to the remote repository we created earlier.

-### For the Standalone Learn IDE

-1. We want to create a new directory and add a file so our first step is to change into our `code` directory by typing `cd ~/code` into the terminal.
-(If your development directory is named something other than `~/code`, that's fine, `cd` into whatever yours is called.)
-Our terminal should display `code` (or whatever you decided to name your development directory), indicating that you are now inside of our development directory.

-2. Next, create a new directory named `my_new_directory` by entering `mkdir my_new_directory` in the terminal.

-3. We're going to move from development directory into the newly-created directory by typing `cd my_new_directory`.
-Our terminal should display `my_new_directory`.

-4. Let's create a new file named `README.md`.
-Type `touch README.md` into the terminal.
-In the file tree, if you expand the folder `my_new_directory`, you should now see your `README.md` file.
-Click on it to open it in the text editor.

-5. We can directly type in content here, but we can also use our terminal skills to add content.
-So, in the terminal, type `echo "This is my readme file" > README.md`.
-If you've got the README file open, the new text will appear!

-6. Now that we've got some basic content, we can initialize our local repository.
-In your terminal, type `git init`.
-Our terminal should show that an 'empty Git repository' has been initialized.

-7. Type `git add README.md` to stage the new `README.md` file so it will be tracked by Git.

-8. Now, type `git commit -m "Initialize git"`.
-This will create the first commit for this local repository, which will allow us to push our work to the remote we created earlier.

 ## Set the Destination of a Repo with `git remote`